Nhathuy1305/OOP-based-Bomberman-game/Readme.md

 <br />

-- Bomb: When the bomb explodes, it will create a fire trail, if the character or the enemy hits the fire trail, they will all be destroyed.
+- Bomb : When the bomb explodes, it will create a fire trail, if the character or the enemy hits the fire trail, they will all be destroyed.
 The length of the flame will increase if the character eats flameitem
 <div align="center">
 <img src="screenshots/Bomb.gif" alt="">
 </div>